1technophile/OpenMQTTGateway/docs/use/ble.md

 ```

 The subtopic after `home/BTtoMQTT/` is the MAC address of the Bluetooth low energy beacon.
 The rssi value is the [RSSI signal level](https://www.metageek.com/training/resources/understanding-rssi.html) from which you may deduce the relative distance to the device.
-Consider the distance as a beta featuer as currently we are not retrieving the emitting power of the beacon to make it more accurate.
+Consider the distance as a beta feature as currently we are not retrieving the emitting power of the beacon to make it more accurate.

 Note that you can find apps to simulate beacons and do some tests like [Beacon simulator](https://play.google.com/store/apps/details?id=net.alea.beaconsimulator)